 About the Gene Wise-Warren Susman Prize

-The Gene Wise-Warren Susman Prize recognizes the best paper presented by a graduate student at the annual meeting.
+The Gene Wise-Warren Susman Prize recognizes the best paper presented by a graduate student at the ASA Annual Meeting, November 8-11, 2018, in Atlanta, Georgia.
 The awardee receives $500.
-The awardee will be announced at the annual awards ceremony of the American Studies Association, November 10, 2017.
+The awardee will be announced at the annual awards ceremony of the American Studies Association, November 9, 2018.

 The award honors two scholars who both wrote influential and foundational essays outlining the importance of American studies as an intellectual field and as an institutional movement: Gene Wise and Warren Susman.

 Gene Wise was an American theorist and cultural historian best known for the foundational, “‘Paradigm Dramas’ in American Studies: A Cultural and Institutional History of the Movement.”
 In addition, Wise published American Historical Explanations: A Strategy for Grounded Inquiry in 1973.
 He taught at Case Western Reserve University and at the University of Maryland, College Park.